sashinpivotal/dsa-java-review-doc/README.md

 - Refactor and run *DepartmentTest* class accordingly

 ## Lab Step 15 (Optional) - Unit testing with Mockito

+It is very common to see a Java class have dependency classes - for example, the *Corporation* class has *Auditor* class delegating some task - this is an example of composition.

+Now you want to write unit testing code for the *Corporation* class, you want to test if the business logic of *Corporation* class works as expected NOT the behavior of its dependency classes, in this case the *Auditor* class.

+One way to achieve this is to "mock" the behavior of the dependencies so that if there is a test failure it should be because a wrong behavior of the unit-test-target not from the dependency.

 ### Concepts that are exercised